 One thing a buyer or engineer can check for when sourcing for assemblies is if each component is outlined on the drawing with technical specifications.
 This should be specifications like dimensions, material, finishes, and markings.
 Assembly drawings can have a front page bill of material sections that outline the components, quantity, and sometimes (if you’re lucky) following pages in the drawing with their supplemental manufacturing information.

 This third challenge marks a paradigm shift between older, 2D-drawing-only prints and newer, CAD-controlled drawings.
-In CAD-controlled drawings, the best practice is to provide the 3D CAD model and use the print for supplementary critical tolerances, threads, features, finishes, etc. The 3D CAD model is sufficient for the majority of the part’s geometry while the supplemental drawing can provide select details that the 3D CAD does not.
+In CAD-controlled drawings, the best practice is to provide the 3D CAD model and use the print for supplementary critical tolerances, threads, features, finishes, etc. The 3D CAD model is sufficient for the majority of the part’s geometry, while the supplemental drawing can provide select details that the 3D CAD does not.
 When providing a manufacturer with only a flat drawing, such as a PDF or even a hand sketch, the information must be complete.
-There should be a reference for every hole location, fillets, feature distances, threads, depths, etc. A fully defined drawing ensures that, if properly produced, the part will have no critical variation between manufacturing runs or individual manufacturers.
+There should be a reference for every hole location, fillet, feature distance, thread, depth, etc. A fully defined drawing ensures that, if properly produced, the part will have no critical variation between manufacturing runs or individual manufacturers.

-Incomplete information, like the missing thread call out in the image to the left, may not always be as obvious as a missing measurement.
+Incomplete information, like the missing thread callout in the image below, may not always be as obvious as a missing measurement.
 Sometimes it could be missing notes, like materials or finishing requirements.
-In legacy drawings it may be a specification call out to an unreleased internal document.
+In legacy drawings, it may be a specification call out to an unreleased internal document.
 Manufacturers typically look at the part, then to the title block, then to the notes, and repeat to check if all information is available to successfully produce the project.